• Home

 Then shot.
 Close up.

-Farmed lions can never be made wild, and will never know the natural sanctity of a free, wild lion family.
-Imagine a business so profitable that 300+ lion farmers in South Africa today breed lions for sport killing and for bones for Eastern "medicine".
+Farmed lions can never be made wild; ask us why.
+They never know the sanctity of a free, wild lion family.
+Imagine a business so profitable that 300+ lion breeders in South Africa today farm lions for sport killing and for bones for Eastern "medicine".

 Can you find it in your heart to speak for Africa's lions?

-Will you help us to stop this cruel treatment of lions?
+Will you push to outlaw this cruel treatment of lions?

 Email us: info@cannedlion.org.